s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 - Forward compatibility: Older code can read data that was written by newer code.
 Backward compatibility is easy when writing new version of code but, Forward compatibility can be trickier, because it requires older code to ignore additions made by a newer version of the code.

+Whenever you want to send data over the network or write it to a file—you need to encode it as a sequence of bytes.
+We then discussed a variety of different encodings for doing this.

 In this chapter we will look at several formats for encoding data, including JSON, XML, Protocol Buffers, Thrift, and Avro.
 In particular, we will look at how they han‐ dle schema changes and how they support systems where old and new data and code need to coexist.
 We will then discuss how those formats are used for data storage and for communication: in web services, Representational State Transfer (REST), and remote procedure calls (RPC), as well as message-passing systems such as actors and message queues.

 # Formats for Encoding Data